Mittlebenskrise/Mittlebenskrise.github.io/hosting/hosting.md

----
-Title: hosting-a-server-at-home
-Summary: How to host a server at home
-Tags:
-    - hosting
-    - server
----

 # Hosting a Server at Home

 I will now start a new series of posts about how I set up my home server.
 It hosts several applications, is accessible via the web (but only via HTTPS), and solves some problems for me in a nice way.